 If you need help on how to choose a fascinator our ultimate guide to fascinators and how to wear them will give you all of the answers you need.
-In this comprehensive guide you will learn everything there is to know about fascinators and we will try to answer some of the most frequently asked questions about fascinators so you can pick the right fascinator for every occasion.
+In this comprehensive guide you will learn everything there is to know about fascinators, and we will try to answer some of the most frequently asked questions about fascinators so you can pick the right fascinator for every occasion.

-Generally a fascinator clip or fascinator headband will be suitable for the majority of hair types and hair lengths whereas a comb fascinator would be better suited to someone with thicker hair as the comb will need to grip the hair in order to stay in place.
+Generally, a fascinator clip or fascinator headband will be suitable for the majority of hair types and hair lengths, whereas a comb fascinator would be better suited to someone with thicker hair as the comb will need to grip the hair in order to stay in place.
 Here we look at the most common types of attachments and fixings used when wearing a fascinator:

-A fascinator clip is a beak hair clip or alligator clip.
+A fascinator clip is a standard beak hair clip or alligator clip.
 This is the most popular choice because they are quick and easy to use and can be worn with most hair types and hair lengths.
 Our fascinators on hair clips are best used with small to medium sized fascinators because they are lightweight, for larger fascinators and hatinators we would recommend a using headband.

 A fascinator headband is fixed in place with an alice band or hairband.
 These are usually wrapped in satin fabric to match the colour of the fascinator but we can also supply them in a colour to blend in with your hair.
-Just like on hair clips, fascinators on headbands are quick and easy to wear and will work with the majority of hairstyles and the narrow width headband can easily be hidden in the hair.
-Perfect for medium sized to large fascinators a headband fascinator is best for creating stability should the weather turn windy.
+Just like with hair clips, fascinators on headbands are quick and easy to wear and will work with the majority of hairstyles and the narrow width headband can easily be hidden in the hair.
+Perfect for medium sized to large fascinators, a headband fascinator is best for creating stability should the weather turn windy.

 Smaller fascinators on clips can usually be positioned anywhere you like and will work well with shorter hairstyles.
-It is more fashionable to wear it at a angle on either the left side or right side of the head depending on your preference.
+It is more fashionable to wear it at an angle on either the left side or right side of the head depending on your preference.

 Our headband fascinators will still give you some degree of flexibility because you will be able to slide the fascinator up and down the hairband to find an angle and position which looks best on your head shape.
-For loose hairstyles a medium sized fascinator will work best, and for hair down, opt for a larger fascinator or hatinator.
+For loose hairstyles a medium sized fascinator will work best, and for hair down, you could opt for a larger fascinator or hatinator.

 Sure, why not!
 If your fascinator is lightweight and comfortable to wear there is nothing to stop you wearing all day and long into the night.
 Our fascinators are quick and easy to put on and take off when you want to.